 - Hike the Damnation Creek Trail–4.0 miles.
 This hike takes you from the redwoods to the ocean, making it a great way to see all that this park has to offer!

-However, there is a bridge before you get to the ocean that has been closed, but we have heard that there are still ways to make it to the beach.
+However, there is a bridge before you get to the ocean that has been closed, so as of now, you’re not supposed to hike beyond this point.

 - Enjoy the views from the Crescent Beach Overlook.